plinss/acmebot/README.rst

     20 0 * * * root /usr/local/bin/acmebot --randomwait

 This will run the tool as root every day at 20 minutes past midnight plus a random delay of five minutes to an hour.
-Any output will be mailed to admin@example.com
+Any output will be mailed to admin@example.com.

+If using OCSP response files, it may be desirable to refresh OCSP responses at a shorter interval.
+(Currently Let's Encrypt updates OCSP responses every three days.)
+To refresh OCSP responses every six hours, add the line:

+    20 6,12,18 * * * root /usr/local/bin/acmebot --ocsp --randomwait

 Output Options